Aloisius/hadoop-s3a/README.md

-An AWS SDK-based FileSystem driver for Hadoop
+An AWS SDK-backed FileSystem driver for Hadoop
 ==============================================

 This is an experimental FileSystem for Hadoop that uses the AWS SDK instead of jets3t to connect.
 This has not been heavily tested yet.
 Use at your own risk.

 Features: